The National Council on Teacher Retirement (NCTR) is hereby constituted as an independent organization dedicated to:

-The Council is constituted as a nonprofit, tax-exempt entity under Section 501(c)(6) of the Internal Revenue Code.
+NCTR is constituted as a nonprofit, tax-exempt entity under Section 501(c)(6) of the Internal Revenue Code.
 It shall operate in all respects as a nonprofit organization and shall not engage in any business or activity for profit.
-None of the Council’s funds shall be used for the benefit of any private individual.
+None of NCTR’s funds shall be used for the benefit of any private individual.

 The purposes of the National Council on Teacher Retirement are to:

-(e) Counsel NCTR member systems in the development of procedures to assure disclosure to members (and other where required by law) of all information relating to the plan, including benefits and funding.
-This activity should include the publication and distribution of annual reports reflecting the financial condition of the plan, as well as the distribution to each participant of an annual statement reflecting the status of his/her account.
+- Counsel NCTR member systems in the development of procedures to assure disclosure to plan participants (and others where required by law) of all information relating to the plan, including benefits and funding.
+This activity should include the publication and distribution of annual reports reflecting the financial condition of the plan, as well as the distribution to each plan participant of an annual statement reflecting the status of his/her account.

-(g) Encourage NCTR member systems to develop a statement of investment objectives and policies designed to protect plan assets and to achieve the best possible investment yields, consistent with the standards of prudence imposed upon fund fiduciaries.
+- Encourage NCTR member systems to develop a statement of investment objectives and policies designed to protect plan assets and to achieve the best possible investment yields, consistent with the standards of prudence imposed upon plan fiduciaries.

 Section 1.
 Active Membership

-Any retirement system to which teachers belong, in any state commonwealth, territory, or any political subdivision thereof, including Washington, D.C., shall be eligible for active membership.
+Any public retirement system to which teachers and other educational personnel belong, in any U.S. state, commonwealth, territory, or any political subdivision thereof, including Washington, D.C., shall be eligible for Active membership.

 Section 2.
 Associate Membership

-(a) School employee organizations from each state, all of whose members belong to a state retirement system; local employee organizations, whose members belong to a public teacher retirement system, separate from the state retirement activities; and pension-related public agencies, shall be eligible for associate membership.
+(a) Associate Non-Commercial: School employee organizations, all of whose members belong to a state retirement system; local employee organizations, whose members belong to a public teacher retirement system, separate from the state retirement activities; and pension-related public agencies, shall be eligible for Associate membership.

-(b) Actuarial, accounting, investment firms, and other organizations having an interest in retirement activities shall be eligible for associate membership.
+(b) Associate Commercial: Actuarial, accounting, investment firms, and other organizations having an interest in retirement activities shall be eligible for Associate membership.

 Section 3.
 Dues

-The Council shall be financed by the payment of annual dues by active and associate members.
-The amount of dues shall be established periodically by the Executive Committee.
+NCTR shall be financed by the payment of annual dues by Active and Associate members.
+Dues shall be established and periodically reviewed by the Executive Committee.

 Section 4.
 Approval of Membership Requests

-Requests for membership must be approved by the Executive Committee or its designee.
+Requests for membership must be submitted to and approved by the Executive Committee or its designee.

 Section 5.
 Delegates and Voting

-(a) General: Only delegates, as hereinafter provided, shall be entitled to vote at the annual Meeting or other meetings of the Council.
+(a) General: Only delegates, as hereinafter provided, shall be entitled to vote at the Annual Meeting or other meetings of NCTR.

-(e) Proxy Voting No proxy voting of delegates is allowed.
+(f) Proxy Voting: No proxy voting of delegates is allowed.